10 Uses For WordPress Beyond Blogging

-While no system is 100 percent secure, WordPress constantly updates its software with security patches, as well as provides a number of plugins to help with things like backups, 2FA, and more.
+WordPress is very serious about security and offers tons of external solutions to help you harden the security of your WordPress site.
+While no system is 100 percent secure, WordPress constantly updates its software with security patches and provides a number of plugins to help with things like backups, 2FA, and more.

-WooCommerce Memberships, MemberPress, Paid Memberships Pro, and WP-Members: Membership Framework are just some of the plugins you can use to add membership subscriptions to your site.
-Some are good for selling single subscriptions and others have the capacity to have complicated membership levels.
-Most offer tons of easy integrations and many payment gateways that work with Paypal, Stripe, and more.
+WooCommerce Memberships, MemberPress, Paid Memberships Pro, and WP-Members are just some of the plugins you can use to add membership subscriptions to your site.
+Some are good for selling single subscriptions, and others have the capacity for complicated membership levels.
+Most offer tons of easy integrations, and many payment gateways that work with PayPal, Stripe, and more.

-If you have a mini game on your site, your traffic, user retention, and social interaction could increase tremendously.
-Just make sure it doesn’t affect the site performance or drive away from your brand (it’s probably better to put games on a personal site, blog, or use internally).
+If you have a mini-game on your site, your traffic, user retention, and social interaction could increase tremendously.
+Just make sure it doesn’t affect the site’s performance or drive attention away from your brand (it’s probably better to put games on a personal site, blog, or use them internally).

 No, you shouldn’t just create your site and leave it as is.
-There’s a multitude of things you can do to improve how fast your site loads and how well it performs.
-Optimizing images, running speed tests and choosing lightweight themes are just some of many things you can do to customize and optimize your site performance on WordPress.
+There are a multitude of things you can do to improve how fast your site loads and how well it performs.
+Optimizing images, running speed tests and choosing lightweight themes are just some of many things you can do to customize and optimize your site’s performance in WordPress.

 When you didn’t think the CMS could do anymore, WordPress also serves as a full framework for developing web applications on virtually any platform or device, thanks to the WP REST API.

-If you need an app up and running quick, WordPress is your best bet because you will already have a head start instead of starting from scratch.
-Some of the features that make WordPress optimal for building web app are database URL mapping, theming, a great user management module, and easy to use admin panel, allows you to manage and upload media, and more.
+If you need an app up and running quickly, WordPress is your best bet because you will already have a head start instead of beginning from scratch.
+Some of the features that make WordPress optimal for building web apps are database URL mapping, theming, a great user management module, an easy-to-use admin panel, the ability to manage and upload media, and more.

-Read about just some of the businesses who are fueling results with the REST API today in this white paper.
+Read about just some of the businesses that are fueling results with the REST API today in this white paper.